Connect with others who understand.

 The crawling sensation may not be limited to your head.
 “I sleep fine, then wake up with a flushed face and ringing ears and feel the most terrible buzzing feeling all over, like crawling critters,” another member said.

-You may experience other skin symptoms as well, including itchiness, a rash (such as the characteristic malar, or butterfly, rash), or a feeling of tiny bites when there’s no sign of bugs.
+You may notice other skin symptoms too, like itchiness or a rash.
+Some people develop a malar (butterfly-shaped) rash across their cheeks or feel tiny bites even though there are no bugs on their skin.
 One MyLupusTeam member wrote, “I just started having the crawling, stinging, or biting feeling about two months ago.
 I also got a rash with it.”

 Lupus symptoms or complications, such as nerve damage, hair loss, mental health issues, or light sensitivity, can sometimes cause a crawling feeling on your scalp.
 The sensation might also be a side effect of some lupus medications or the result of another medical condition.